Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-async-java-get-started.md

 }
 ```

-## <a id="Run"></a>Execute a sua aplicação de consola Java
+## <a name="run-your-java-console-application"></a><a id="Run"></a>Execute a sua aplicação de consola Java

-Para executar a aplicação a partir da consola, vá para a pasta do projeto e compilar com o Maven:
+Para executar a aplicação a partir da consola, vá à pasta do projeto e compilar usando Maven:

 ```bash
 mvn package